GantaVenkataKousik/instagram-clone/README.md

 📸 InstaClone
 Welcome to InstaClone! 🚀

-InstaClone is a UI clone of Instagram, crafted with HTML, CSS, and JavaScript.
+This is a UI clone of Instagram, crafted with HTML, CSS, and JavaScript.
 Dive into the world of social media with this visually appealing and user-friendly Instagram replica.

 🌐 Overview
 Responsive Design: Enjoy a seamless experience on various devices, just like the real Instagram.